colindembovsky/pipelines-as-code/readme.md

   - script: echo "ConStr is $(ConStr) in enviroment $(environment)"
 ```

 What if we created a template for the common steps so that we only had to maintain it in a single place?
-All we have to do is place the steps into a separate steps YML file - and we can even parameterize the template:
+All we have to do is place the steps into a separate steps YAML file - and we can even parameterize the template:

 ```yml
 # templates/steps.yml